-- (1) A detailed description and documentation of the capture rate achieved. of the mercury recovery performance ratio achieved by the mercury switch removal program. - (2) A detailed description of the mercury switch collection system developed and implemented by vehicle manufacturers in accordance with the NVMSRP. - (3) In the event that a mercury recovery performance ratio of at least 0.90 of the national mercury recovery performance ratio as reported by the NVMSRP capture rate of at least ninety percent (90%) is not achieved, a description of additional or alternative actions that may be implemented to improve the mercury minimization plan and its implementation.switch removal program. - (4) The number of mercury switches collected collected, the number of end-of-life vehicles containing mercury switches, the number of end-of-life vehicles processed for recycling, and a description of how the mercury switches were managed. - (5) A statement that details the costs required to implement the mercury minimization plan. switch removal program including a summary of receipts and disbursements from the Mercury Switch Removal Account.
+- (1) A detailed description of the mercury recovery performance ratio achieved by the mercury switch removal program. - (2) A detailed description of the mercury switch collection system developed and implemented by vehicle manufacturers in accordance with the NVMSRP. - (3) In the event that a mercury recovery performance ratio of at least 0.90 of the national mercury recovery performance ratio as reported by the NVMSRP is not achieved, a description of additional or alternative actions that may be implemented to improve the mercury switch removal program. - (4) The number of mercury switches collected and a description of how the mercury switches were managed.